thoughtpolice/nixos-zerotier-dns/README.md

 That's it.
 This will automatically enable `services.zerotierone`, so you don't have to.
 CoreDNS will refresh its zone entries from a `hosts(5)` file under `/etc/coredns-zt` through timer services every minute.
-It also configures your NixOS machine to use `127.0.0.1` as the local nameserver (followed by `8.8.8.8` as a backup in case the ZT network is offline), since `dnscrypt-proxy` will handle upstream connections.
+It also configures your NixOS machine to use `127.0.0.1` as the local nameserver, since `dnscrypt-proxy` will handle upstream connections.

 Now, try something like: